TerpEE93/minecraftPy/README.md

 # minecraftPy
-A collection of programs using leveraging RaspberryJuice to interact with Minecraft
+A collection of programs leveraging RaspberryJuice to interact with Minecraft

 This is mostly for playing around with my kids -- teaching them a bit of Python, and maybe learning a bit more myself, while playing a game that definitely holds their attention.